ShiftHackZ/Stable-Diffusion-Android/README.md

 ## Why SDAI

-- Choose the backend that fits the moment: your own AUTOMATIC1111 or SwarmUI server, AI Horde, Hugging Face, OpenAI, Stability AI, or local diffusion where the platform supports it.
+- Choose the backend that fits the moment: your own AUTOMATIC1111 or SwarmUI server, AI Horde, Hugging Face, OpenAI, Stability AI, Fal.ai, or local diffusion where the platform supports it.
 - Generate with familiar Stable Diffusion controls: prompts, negative prompts where supported, seed, steps, CFG scale, image size, model selectors, LoRA, embeddings, and more.
 - Use one shared mobile experience across Android and iOS for remote generation workflows.
 - Work locally when privacy or connectivity matters with Android ONNX / MediaPipe builds or iOS Silicon Diffusion Core ML.